Action Comics: The New 52

 The title was relaunched from issue #1, as part of 2011's The New 52 by the creative team of writer Grant Morrison and artist Rags Morales.
 As with all of the books associated with the relaunch, Clark Kent appears younger than the previous incarnation of the character.
 Action Comics focus on the early days of Superman's career, while the Superman series focus on Superman's present.
 Superheroes at large have appeared only in the past five years, and are viewed with at best, suspicion, and at worst, outright hostility.
-The storyline in Action Comics takes place about a year before the events of Justice League #1, and was referred to by DC Co-Publisher Dan DiDio as "DC Universe Year Zero" while JL operates as "Year One."
+The storyline in Action Comics takes place about a year before the events of Justice League #1, and was referred to by DC co-publisher Dan DiDio as "DC Universe Year Zero" while JL operates as "Year One."
 The Man of Steel is not yet trusted by Metropolis citizens and wears a basic costume consisting of a caped T-shirt, jeans and work boots.
 The first issue has had five printings as of March 2012.

 The first story arc of the relaunched series, entitled Superman and the Men of Steel for the collected edition, begins very early in Superman's career as he starts making a name for himself as a champion of the oppressed in Metropolis.
 He captures the attention of the military and scientist Lex Luthor, who are both interested in testing his capabilities as well as discovering what kind of threat he represents.

 Following the completion of Morrison's storyline, writer Andy Diggle and artist Tony Daniel became the new creative team on the title with issue #19.
 Unlike the previous issues, the setting for the Action Comics series would now take place in the present.
 Diggle announced his resignation as the writer of the series shortly before his first issue went on sale.
-Diggle left the title with only one issue completed (he would be co-writer for #20 and co-plot issue #21), with Daniel taking on full scripting and art duties for the two following issues completing the three-part story arc "Hybrid".
+Diggle left the title with only one issue completed (he was co-writer for #20 and co-plotted issue #21), with Daniel taking on full scripting and art duties for the two following issues completing the three-part story arc "Hybrid".
 Scott Lobdell wrote the series after Diggle and Daniel's departure.
 Writer Greg Pak and artist Aaron Kuder became the new creative team on the series with issue #25 (Jan.
 2014).
 This series concluded with issue #52 (July 2016), which was part of the "Final Days of Superman" storyline which depicted the death of the "New 52" version of Superman.